-You can also watch RFD-TV online by visiting watchrfdtv.com.
+You can also watch RFD TV streaming online by visiting watchrfdtv.com.
 Additionally, you can stream their programs on several devices such as Roku, Firestick, Apple TV, iOS, and Android.

-Rural viewers often turn to RFD-TV for their TV needs and enjoy their favourite shows, such as the Wrangler National Finals Rodeo.
+Rural viewers often turn to RFD-TV for their TV needs and enjoy their favorite shows, such as the National Finals Rodeo.
 It is committed to serving the rural population by providing programs related to horse training, agriculture, and rural news throughout the day and night.

 Here are a few of their programs.

 Don Imus hosted the long-running radio show “Imus in the Morning” every weekday from 6-9 AM Eastern Time.
 The show was broadcast through RFD-TV nationwide from 2007 to 2009 and rebroadcast on RFD HD each evening in high-definition.
 On August 28, 2009, RFD TV ceased simulcasting the program.